 The System administers three different benefit structures for covered employees - Plan 1, Plan 2, and, Hybrid.
 Each of these benefit structures has a different eligibility criteria.
-The specific information for each plan and the eligibility for covered groups within each plan are set out in the table below:
+The specific information for each plan and the eligibility for covered groups within each plan are available at: